Графични страници

 ONG had thy virtues mark'd thee out for fame,

-Far, far superior to a Cornet's name;
+Far, far fuperior to a Cornet's name;

-The servile standard from thy freeborn hand
+The fervile standard from thy freeborn hand

-He took, and bade thee lead the patriot.band.
+He took, and bade thee lead the patriot band.

 PRO.